user04f8/Harmonixr/README.md

 ## Summary

-Harmonixr is a set of foundational tools for interpreting MIDI, leveraging a deep neural networks to generate vector embeddings of MIDI files.
+Harmonixr is a set of foundational tools for interpreting MIDI, leveraging deep neural networks to generate vector embeddings of MIDI files.
 In this repo, we advance the SiaViT architecture, demonstrate the impressive accuracy of the SiaViT embeddings on the [GiantMIDI-Piano](https://github.com/bytedance/GiantMIDI-Piano) dataset that is robust to various hyperparameter selections, and present composer embeddings which subjectively align with traditional music theoretic understandings of stylistic similarity across composers.

-Check out our demo video here!
+Check out our demo video here! [https://youtu.be/fOh5c4mRAGI](https://youtu.be/fOh5c4mRAGI)

 ## SiaViT